madeline-stevens/201-learning-journal/301/class2(missedclass).md

 if statement...
 if there is no published on date, make this a draft

-$newArticle.data('category', this.category); //data.caterogry attribute. wer'e settign this. catergy as teh value of data.cateogyr on the clone that we've just created.
+$newArticle.data('category', this.category); //data.caterogry attribute. wer'e settign this. catergy as teh value of data.category on the clone that we've just created.

 .forEAch article object, do a thing.
 Also, a callback. specifically an array method.